Watch this video on YouTube

 It’s that musical ideal, that desire to go out and find something great, no matter where it comes from, that I hope comes through on Now This Sound Is Brave.
-As the man sang, the stars go in, the stars go out, and … Continue reading
+As the … Continue reading

 Today marks the eighth anniversary of Joe Strummer’s death, and the impulse is usually to be solemn and possibly even maudlin in our remembrances and tributes on this day.
 Yes, Joe was a seriously thoughtful guy and inspired many people to do great things, but he also had a sense of humor and wonder and joy which shouldn’t be forgotten.
 It bubbled out of him until the day he died.

 So, in that spirit, I post the video for one of Joe’s contributions to the Sid & Nancy soundtrack, “Love Kills”.
 Joe, Dick Rude and someone who looks a lot like Jane Wiedlin as a group of inept federales, Gary Oldman turning into superhero Sid Vicious and (I think) a rockin’ song – what more do you need from a music video?

 It should be clear from the name of this blog that Joe Strummer is important here.
 A man born with fire inside, he influenced a range of people from musicians to activists.
 He would have been 58 years old today.